cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 service.tier = 'free'
 service.create!

-# if the create was succesful, it should return true.
+# if the create was successful, it should return true.
 ~~~
 ## <a id='runtimes-and-frameworks'></a>Runtimes and Frameworks ##